astutespruce/sarp-connectivity/analysis/prep/network/README.md

 These data are extracted from the NHDWaterbody dataset.
 Only waterbodies that intersect flowlines are retained.
 These are reprojected to SARP standard CRS.

-#### Outputs:

-This creates a directory (`data/nhd/raw/<region>`) for each region containing:

-- `flowlines.feather`: flowline geometries and attributes
-- `flowline_joins.feather`: joins between flowlines to represent network topology
-- `waterbodies.feather`: waterbody geometries and attributes
-- `waterbody_flowline_joins.feather`: joins between waterbodies and flowlines.

-#### IMPORTANT:
+#### Barriers

-- flowlines are identified using `lineID` from this point forward; this is a unique ID assigned to this specific run of the data extraction.
-These ids are NOT durable from one extraction to the next.
-These are used because the flowlines are cut, yet we retain the original NHDPlusID of each original segment to be able to relate it back to NHD.
-- waterbodies are identified using `wbID`.
-These are also specific to this particular extraction.

-### 4. Extract NHD barrier features

-Run `extract_nhd_barriers.py` to extract barriers identified as points, lines, or polygons by NHD.
-These include dams, dam-related features, and waterfalls with the following FTypes:
+These include points, lines, and polygons representing dams, dam-related features, and waterfalls with the following FTypes:

 - Dam (343)
 - Gate (369)